Summary

 [When this will happen:]

-General Availability (GCC and Worldwide): Rollout begins early January 2026 (previously early December 2025) and is expected to complete by mid-January 2026 (previously mid-December 2025).
+General Availability (GCC and Worldwide): Rollout begins late January 2026 (previously early January) and is expected to complete by May 2026 (previously mid-March).

 [How this affects your organization:]